 - In the My account menu of the web app, select Settings and then Manage activity.

-- Select the cross icon next to the device you want to disable, then select De-authorize.
+- Select the cross icon next to the device you want to disable, and then select De-authorize.

 The next time you access Dashlane from the device, we’ll ask you to enter a code sent to an email address or mobile device that we know belongs to you.